haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/Staging.md

 ### Different websites

 Preview mode is also available for a multi website store.
-Switching between different website views is available in scope of Admin {% glossarytooltip 41aee03b-a5d5-49c2-8839-894090ef4e86 %}domain{% endglossarytooltip %}.
+Switching between different website views is available in scope of Admin {% glossarytooltip 41aee03b-a5d5-49c2-8839-894090ef4e86 %}领域{% endglossarytooltip %}.
 Server builds a view of an open page only using its scheduled parameters.
 (Without redirection to another domain.)

 NOTE All websites must use the same type of the protocol: HTTP or HTTPS.
 You cannot mix HTTP and HTTPS websites.
 NOTE **Product in Websites** tab is inactive in the Schedule Update form and cannot be edit.